 Other leaves of absence only differ in that they’re based on the employee’s request—for personal and/or medical reasons—instead of the employer requesting the leave.

 Furlough and leaves of absence are handled the same way through Gusto.
-Instead of dismissing the employee, you'll need to skip them on payroll to "furlough" the employee.
+Instead of dismissing the employee, you'll need to skip them on payroll to "furlough" the employee until they return to work.

-Follow the steps in this article to skip them on payroll until they return to work.
 You'll see the usual per employee charge on your invoice for this individual—skipping them on payroll(s) does not change the price per employee.

 Once an employee returns to work and is paid through payroll, we’ll apply catch-up deductions to capture the deductions that were missed when payroll was not run for that employee.
 During the months that the employee is on furlough/leave, the employer is still responsible for paying the entire health insurance invoice to the carrier.
 This means that you’ll be covering the employee’s portion of the premium until we’re able to reinstate deductions upon the employee’s return.

 Some carriers are loosening their requirements on furloughs and insurance premiums in light of the impact COVID-19 is having on small businesses.
-Reach out to your carrier to find out how long an employee may be placed on furlough/leave while continuing insurance coverage and whether or not they’re offering options on premium invoice deferrals during this time.
+Reach out to your carrier to find out how long an employee may be placed on furlough/leave while continuing insurance coverage, and if they’re offering options on premium invoice deferrals during this time.
+To read about the difference between dismissing an employee and placing them on furlough/leave of absence, read this article.

 To convert a contractor to an employee, follow the steps in this article.